cuuj69/ussdLte/README.md

 - USSDLTE is made available under the MIT License to ensure flexibility and freedom for usage and modification.

-### Contant
+### Contact

 - if you have any questions or suggestions, feel free to contact me:

 * Email:mensahjefferson69@gmail.com
 * Github:cuuj69

-I hope USSDLTE proves to be a valuable tool for simplifying mobile money transactions and enhancing user experience!
+I hope USSDLTE proves to be a valuable tool for simplifying number lookups